School-of-the-Ancients/sota-beta/README.md

 - **"API_KEY not set" errors**: Ensure your `.env` file is present and you restarted `npm run dev` after adding it.
 - **Microphone permissions**: Clear browser permissions if you accidentally deny access; audio capture is required for real-time chat.
 - **Slow or missing visuals**: Imagen requests can take a few seconds.
 Watch the developer console for network errors if images do not appear.
+- **OpenAI websocket auth errors**: The browser client expects either an `OPENAI_API_KEY` (for local testing) or a backend endpoint that mints short-lived Realtime tokens.
+Configure one before switching providers in production environments.

 ---